microsoft/WhatTheHack/010-AzureDevOps/Student/Challenge-05.md

 1. Create a new service connection to your container registry.
 This will help bridge the connection from Azure DevOps to Azure Container Registry.
 You should select the container registry created from the ARM template in the previous challenge.

 1. Return to your CI Build workflow and add a another **task** to your existing .NET Core workflow.
 We recommend finding and adding the "Docker" task via the assistant.
-The docker task will help with the login/build/push that we described earlier.
+The Docker task will help with the login/build/push that we described earlier.

 1. Test the workflow by making a small change to the application code (i.e., add a comment).
 Commit, push, monitor the workflow and verify that a new container image is built, uniquely tagged and pushed to ACR after each successful workflow run.